paskaeu25/paskaeu25/README.md

   </a>
 </p>

-Previously an Business Analyst, being always passionate about software engineering, I decided to transition to web development to start a new phase, taking advantage of all my business analysis experience to provide effective solutions to complex problems.
+Previously a Business Analyst, being always passionate about software engineering, I decided to transition to web development to start a new phase, taking advantage of all my business analysis experience to provide effective solutions to complex problems.

 See [my website](https://pavelas-bulatovas.netlify.app/index-en) for more information!